mcprentiss/iss-status/README.md

 Very much inspired by smallwat3r/tubestatus

-Endebitted to http://api.open-notify.org/ for the data
+Indebted to http://api.open-notify.org/ for the data